All Articles

 An acquisition is when a company buys or takes over another company.

-To gather information on target acquisitions, explore sites such as Crunchbase, Wikipedia, ChatGPT, and OCCRP Aleph.
-With AI, you can also ask about acquisitions, filter domains, IP ranges, sorting, and much more.
+To gather information on target acquisitions, explore sites such as Crunchbase, Wikipedia, and OCCRP Aleph.
+With ChatGPT, you can also ask about acquisitions, filter domains, IP ranges, sorting, and much more.

 I like to use Crunchbase, you simply search for an organization, click on “Financials”, and scroll down to “Acquisitions”.